MWyssy/gcp-project-replica-public/README.md

 ## 👩‍💻 Scenario

-The Northcoders development teams have worked on creating a learning management system
+The Northcoders development teams have worked on creating a learner management system

 ![screenshot of learner application](./media/images/app_screenshot.png "screenshot of learner application")